-Located at the northernmost part of Peninsular Malaysia, Perlis plays a vital role in connecting Malaysia with neighbouring Thailand through the Padang Besar Railway Terminal, the sole rail connection between the two countries.
+Located at the northernmost part of Peninsular Malaysia, Perlis plays a vital role in the import and export of goods trade.
+It connects Malaysia with neighbouring Thailand through the Padang Besar Railway Terminal, the sole rail connection between the two countries.

 On-going projects within the state that focus on green manufacturing, halal industries and renewable energy are set to further boost investment into the state and transform the state’s economic landscape in near future.